-When a student needs to leave campus early, he/she/they must sign out in the Attendance Office with one of the following verifications at the time of dismissal from school:
+When a student needs to leave campus early, they must sign out in the Attendance Office with one of the following verifications at the time of dismissal from school:

 - 1. Student may be signed out by a parent/guardian. - 2.
 Student may bring a note from the parent/guardian to the Attendance Office. - 3.
-The parent/guardian may call the Attendance Office to verify the student's dismissal time prior to the time of dismissal. - 4.
-Students leaving campus during lunch are subject to a discipline referral to site administration.
+The parent/guardian may call the Attendance Office to verify the student's dismissal time prior to the time of dismissal.

+Students leaving campus during lunch are subject to disciplinary action by a site administration.